ferortega/cf4j/readme.md

    DataModel datamodel = new DataModel(ml1m);
    ```

-3. Once all the data are loaded, we are going to build and train our first recommendation models.
+3. Once all the data are loaded, we are going to build and train our first recommendation model.
 To create a recommendation model it is necessary to instantiate a `Recommender` from a `DataModel`. `Recommender` is an abstract class that contains all the methods and attributes required to perform a recommendation.
 CF4J contains several implementations of `Recommender` (see [algorithms list](#algorithm-list)).

    First, we instantiate the `Pmf` recommender.
-We set the model's hyper-parameters using the `Pmf` class constructor: `numFactors` = 10, `gamma = 0.01`, `lambda = 0.1` and `numIters = 100`.
+We set the model's hyper-parameters using the `Pmf` class constructor: `numFactors = 10`, `gamma = 0.01`, `lambda = 0.1` and `numIters = 100`.
 We also fix the random seed to ensure the reproducibility of this experiment.
-Once the model is instantiate, we train the model parameters using `fit()` method.
+Once the model is instantiated, we train the model parameters using `fit()` method.

    ```Java
    Pmf pmf = new Pmf(datamodel, 10, 100, 0.1, 0.01, 43);